Klu raises $1.7M to empower AI Teams

 In this code, RagasEvaluatorChain is used to create evaluator chains for each metric.
 The __call__() method of the evaluator chain is then used with the outputs from the QA chain to run the evaluations.

-RAGAS is a powerful tool for evaluating RAG pipelines, providing actionable metrics using as little annotated data as possible, cheaper, and faster.
+RAGAS is a powerful framework for evaluating RAG pipelines, providing actionable metrics using as little annotated data as possible, cheaper, and faster.
 It helps developers ensure their QA systems are robust and ready for deployment.

 More terms